-\We like to thank Lars Sørgard, as well as two anonymous referees for providing detailed and constructive comments.
+^{}We like to thank Lars Sørgard, Stig Tenold, Gorm Grønnevet, the editor Ben Bernanke, as well as two anonymous referees for providing detailed and constructive comments.
 This research has been partly financed by the Research Council of Norway through the Foundation for Research in Economics and Business Administration and the EU RTN grant on "Competition Policy in International Markets".
 All mistakes and errors are the responsibility of the authors.

-$^\dagger W$ issenschaftszentrum Berlin (WZB), Reichpietschufer 50, 10785 Berlin, Germany, email: Roeller@wz-berlin.de
+$^{^\}dagger W$ issenschaftszentrum Berlin (WZB) and Humboldt University, Reichpietschufer 50, 10785 Berlin, Germany, email: Roeller@wz-berlin.de

-&lt;sup>‡Department of Economics, Norwegian School of Economics and Business Administration, Helleveien 30, N-5045 Bergen, Norway. e-mail: Frode.Steen@nhh.no
+[‡]Department of Economics, Norwegian School of Economics and Business Administration, Helleveien 30, N-5045 Bergen, Norway. e-mail: Frode.Steen@nhh.no